TheArkive/ahk-pi/README.md

     AutoHotkey_H v1.2.3.4
 ```

 Separate name and version with a space.
-There should be NO spaces in the NAME or VERSION in the folder name.
+There should be NO spaces in the `Name` or `Version` portions of the folder name.
 Note that most of the version info comes from the folder name, so type out the version as you want it to appear in the program.
-The type (ANSI / UNICODE) and bitness (64/32 bit) comes from the EXE file, or in the case of AutoHotkey_H, it comes from the subfolder the EXE is in.
+The type (ANSI / UNICODE) and bitness (64/32 bit) comes from the EXE file name, or in the case of AutoHotkey_H, it comes from the subfolder the EXE is in.
 Don't modify the original structure of the `.zip` archives for any of the versions of AHK you intend to use.

-In general, for best results, each subfolder should have it's own copy of a `help file`, `WindowSpy.ahk`, and `Compiler` folder with `Ahk2Exe` and all necessary support files (like `.bin` files or `mpress.exe` if you want to use it).
+Each subfolder should have it's own copy of a `help file`, `WindowSpy.ahk`, and `Compiler` folder with `Ahk2Exe` and all necessary support files (like `.bin` files, `mpress.exe`, and/or `upx.exe` if you want to use it).

+In general, for the best ease of use, you should always maintain a copy of the latest version of AutoHotkey or AutoHotkey_H and all associated components listed above in addition to any older versions you plan to use in your setup.
+This will simplify your basic setup.

-When you click `Activate EXE`, or double-click on a version in the list, this writes registry entries for the `.ahk` extension, context menu entries, and the template that corresponds to the major version (v1 or v2) of AutoHotkey.
-The associated template will be automatically written to `C:\Windows\ShellNew\Template.ahk`.
-The AHK_Launcher.exe (or .ahk) is used to dynamically launch the appropriate version of AHK based on your config settings in the <font color="red">AHK Launcher</font> tab.
+In non-portable mode, when you click `Activate EXE`, or double-click on a version in the list, this sets the `base version` and writes registry entries for the `.ahk` extension, context menu entries, and the template that corresponds to the major version (v1 or v2).
+The associated template file will also be automatically copied (and overwritten) to `C:\Windows\ShellNew\Template.ahk`.

-For more info on how to setup multiple compilers with AHK Portable Installer, read more below in the <font color="red">Setting Up Ahk2Exe</font> section.

-If you are using Fully Portable Mode, then read more about this mode below.
-You can skip Ahk2Exe handler and AHK Launcher Tab sections, as these do not apply in Fully Portable Mode.

-Note that SHIFT + MButton and MButton hotkeys now apply when using `explorer.exe` file browser windows.
-If you are not using Fully Portable Mode this should have no significant effect, since there is no need to keep this script running unless you are changing settings, or implementing a new version of AHK into your system.
-Also these hotkeys don't natively do anything on `explorer.exe` file browser windows.

-## Ahk2Exe Handler

-Advanced features in this module are currently under construction.
-Currently it will only open the Ahk2Exe window with the script name and icon pre filled.
+When using Fully Portable Mode, `Activate EXE` will not modify the registry at all.
+It simply sets the `base version`.

-## AHK Launcher Tab
+## AHK Launcher

-In the `AHK Launcher` tab, you can configure several (practically unlimited) versions of AutoHotkey and AutoHotkey_H to run side-by-side.
-This works by parsing the first line of the script for a comment containing a match-string that specifies the version of AutoHotkey to use to run the script.
-The user determines what the match-string is, decides to match via exact-match or regex, and decides what EXE to run for each specified match in this tab.
+If the `Use AHK Launcher` checkbox in the `Basics` tab is not checked, then none of the settings in the `AHK Launcher` tab apply.
+With `AHK Launcher` disabled, every script you run will be run with the `base version` you selected in the main list.
+If you want more flexibility with less effort to manage multiple versions of AutoHotkey for your scripts, then it is suggested to enable the `AHK Launcher`.

+These settings allow the user to define a `first-line version comment` that corresponds to a particular AutoHotkey EXE version.
+When a `first-line version comment` is added as the first line in a script, it identifies the AHK version that should be used.
+When a script is run, the first line is checked for a match.
+If no match is found, then the `base version` selected by the user is used to run the script.
+This functionality is present in portable and non-portable mode.

+Click the `+` and `-` buttons to add and remove entries.
+Double-click on a list item to edit.
+When adding an entry, give it a display name, specify the match type (regex or exact), the match string, and the `AutoHotkey.exe` file to be used to run the script when a match is made.

+You can configure several (practically unlimited) versions of AutoHotkey and AutoHotkey_H to run side-by-side.
 Once your settings are set, you won't have to change them again, unless you add/change a version of AHK for use.

-When running a script, if a first line match is not found, the fallback operation is to launch the installed/activated version of AutoHotkey.

-Changing these settings can be done on-the-fly.
-Just close the GUI after you are done making changes in the <font color="red">AHK Launcher Tab</font> in order for the changes to take effect.
+Changing these settings can be done at any time.
+When in non-portable mode, simply close the GUI after you are done making changes in the `AHK Launcher` tab in order for the changes to take effect.
+In portable mode, the settings take effect immediately.

-Use the plus/minus buttons to add/remove entries.
-Double-click on a list item to edit it.

-Key Notes:
-* There are 9 default values to allow for running the following versions side by side:
+There are 9 default values to allow for running the following versions side by side:
 * AHK v1/2 64/32-bit/ANSI
 * AHK_H v1/2 32/64-bit
+* The default match string type is regex.

-  * just specify the EXE to use for each one you intend to use.
-* Spacing variations and optionally excluding the "v" for "v1" or "v2" is supported with default regex.
+You will need to specify a `AutoHotkey.exe` variant for each entry you intend to use.
+Because regex is the default, spacing variations and optionally excluding the "v" for "v1" or "v2" is supported, and uppercase/lowercase does not matter.
+You can remove the entries you don't need.

-The default match-strings for AHK versions are regex.
-Valid match strings to use as your first-line comment in your scripts are listed directly below.
-Spacing variations can be used if desired, and the "v" (as in "v1" or "v2") is optional.
+Examples of default match strings to use as your `first-line version comment` in your scripts are listed directly below.

 ```
 ; AHK v1            <-- for 64-bit, optionally include "64-bit"